scottyschup/ruby-curriculum/language-basics/classes.md

 ### Instance variables

 Object state is stored in *instance variables*.
-Instance variable names are prefixed with an ampersand ('@').
+Instance variable names are prefixed with an at-symbol ('@').
 Each object instance has its own separate copies of the instance variables.
 The variables are stored for the life of the object.
 Just like we store information in a Hash under a key, we can set and lookup data with an instance variable